 Niels Bohr grew up in a home full of academics.
 Only his brother became a professional football player and also Bohr played this sport passionately.
 After school, he enrolled at Copenhagen University majoring in physics.
 Other subjects Bohr’s were mathematics, astronomy and even philosophy in which he mostly excelled.
 Royal Danish Academy of Sciences and Letters once set up a student contest for innovative methods measuring the surface tension of liquids.
 Bohr became a glass blower to build adequate instruments for his experiments and he won the competition.
 Still, he was always behind in the competition with his younger brother Harald, who earned his masters degree as well as his doctorate before Niels did.

-At yovisto, you may enjoy an introductory lecture on Bohr’s Quantum Mechanics by Saul Hernandez.
+At yovisto academic video search, you may enjoy an introductory lecture on Bohr’s Quantum Mechanics by Saul Hernandez.

 References and Further Readings: